Temporary Visa

 But God is preparing a place for us.

 Spain is beckoning.
-The shift feels both bittersweet and inevitable, as if all the changes in Hungary were actually steering us towards this opportunity.
+The shift feels both bittersweet and inevitable, as if all the changes in Hungary were steering us towards this opportunity.
 Maybe that’s just how I like to see things, but God’s hand has been evident throughout this journey.

 He is indeed preparing a place for us.